confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 - The static factory method needs to either return `Udaf` or `TableUdaf` (in package `io.confluent.ksql.function.udaf`).
 The former, which is used in this example, can only be used to aggregate streams into tables, and cannot aggregate tables into other tables.
 To achieve the latter, use the `TableUdaf`, which derives from `Udaf`, and implement the `undo()` method, too.

 - ksqlDB decouples the internal representation of an aggregate from how it is used in an operation.
 This is very useful because aggregations can maintain complex state, but expose it in a simpler way in a query.
-In this example, the internal representation is the `LinkedList`, as indicated by the `initialize()` method.
+In this example, the internal representation is a `LinkedList`, as indicated by the `initialize()` method.
 But when ksqlDB interacts with the aggregation value, `map()` is called, which sums the values in the list.
-The `List` is needed to keep a running history of values, but the summed value is needed for operations.
+The `List` is needed to keep a running history of values, but the summed value is needed for the query itself.

 - UDAFs must be parameterized with three generic types.
+In this example, they are `<Integer, List<Integer>, Integer>`.
 The first parameter represents the type of the column to aggregate over.
 The second column represents the internal representation of the aggregation, which is established in `initialize()`.
 The third parameter represents the type that the query interacts with, which is converted by `map()`.

-- All types, including inputs, intermediate representations, and final representations, must be types that ksqlDB supports.
+- All types, including inputs, intermediate representations, and final representations, must be [types that ksqlDB supports](../../developer-guide/syntax-reference/#ksqldb-data-types).

 ## Add the uberjar to ksqlDB server